-A couple of months ago we discussed how the blessed AC is actually harmful for your skin and if that wasn’t warning enough, here we are with the second installment of that advice.
+A couple of months ago we discussed how the blessed AC is actually harmful to your skin and if that wasn’t warning enough, here we are with the second instalment of that advice.

 Air conditioners work on the basic principle of de-humidifying the air.
 As they work on pulling out moisture from the air, they also end up pulling out moisture from your skin.
 This is why prolonged exposure to the AC tends to make your skin taut and dry.

-Here are 5 simple ways to protect your skin, if you spend long hours exposed to an AC.
+Here are 5 simple ways how to take care of skin, if you spend long hours exposed to an AC.

 Keep yourself well hydrated

 Drink at least 8 plus glasses of water a day.
 Additionally, drink fruit and vegetable juices or coconut water.
 Also, you can consume mint, cucumber, water infused with various fruits and summer super foods to keep yourself adequately-hydrated.

 Use a good moisturizing product for your skin and keep a lotion for your hands on your desk.
 Products, moisturizers and lotions that are heavily scented are harsh on the skin and when teamed with the AC, they can cause double the trouble.
 So pick a natural ingredient based moisturizing product that will hydrate, moisturize and repair your skin from within.